Odd animal shot in Montana identified by DNA test

 "Within species there can be variability that's not surprising at all," said Dr. Mary Curtis, a geneticist for the U.S. Fish and Wildlife Service.

-The wolf was a female who had not had children.
+The wolf was a female who had not had pups.
 She was estimated to be 2-3 years old.

 The landowner who shot the wolf reported its death as required by law, according to ABC affiliate KTMF-TV.
 Warden Zach Norris told the Associated Press that the killing was lawful because the animal was within the vicinity of livestock, domestic dogs and children.